-- 2002: Senior David Vassilaros is named to the Academic All-American first team and receives an NCAA Postgraduate Scholarship. - 2003: Muhlenberg goes through the Centennial Conference regular season and playoffs undefeated to capture its fourth championship.
-The Mules advance to the second round of the NCAA Tournament.
-Senior Evan Smallwood earns second-team All-American honors, while senior Justin Henning is a third-team Academic All-American. - 2005: Ranked as high as 13th in Division III during the season, Muhlenberg captures the Centennial Conference championship for the fifth time. - 2007: Muhlenberg ties for the Centennial Conference regular season title and earns a bid to the NCAA Tournament. - 2009: Sophomore Cody Antonini earns first-team All American honors and it named Centennial Conference player of the year after scoring 12 goals and leading the Mules to the CC regular-season championship. - 2011: Muhlenberg earns an at-large bid to the NCAA Tournament and advances to the "Sweet 16" for the first time since 1997.
+- 2005: Ranked as high as 13th in Division III during the season, Muhlenberg captures the Centennial Conference championship for the fifth time. - 2007: Muhlenberg ties for the Centennial Conference regular season title and earns a bid to the NCAA Tournament. - 2009: Sophomore Cody Antonini earns first-team All American honors and it named Centennial Conference player of the year after scoring 12 goals and leading the Mules to the CC regular-season championship.

+2010: Muhlenberg earns an at-large bid to the NCAA Tournament and advances to the "Sweet 16" for the first time since 1997.
 The Mules are ranked 12th in the final Division III poll and have two All-Americans in forward Cody Antonini and goalie Jason Daniels.